Rhetorical Analysis Essay: Ultimate Writing Guide

 In short, a rhetorical analysis essay has to be:

 - written in present tense

-Now, it is time to proceed to the detailed instruction of creating such paper.
+Now, it is time to proceed to the detailed instructions for creating such paper.

-- Writing style (voice, tone, language, imagery, dialect, imagery, and more)
+- Writing style – voice, tone, language, imagery

 - Here is where the analysis part of the article steps in!
-A summary of the text is never an analysis paper, so focus more on evaluation strategies in your text.
+A summary of the text is never an analysis, so focus more on your text's evaluation approach.